Yesterday I watched my teenager play high school football for the first time.

 Yesterday a very different version of my family filled my day.
 It was a version filled with the angst of teenage boys, sarcastic brotherly quips at each other, practical jokes, and video games I thought I would never allow in my house.

 Wasn’t it just yesterday that our house was filled with the squeals of little voices, Lego competitions, Imaginext figures, sweet games like CandyLand, and long snuggles before bedtime?

-Back then I thought time was moving slowly for my family and I was the mom completely unaware of how much I would miss the old days.
-Yesterday days like today seemed to be light years away.
+Back then I thought the time was moving slowly for my family and I was the mom completely unaware of how much I would miss the old days.
+Days like today seemed to be light-years away.

 But, here I sit – squarely in the middle of the teen and tween parenting stage of my life, a stage I used to fear.
 Now I am the mom spending her days enjoying this amazing season of the parenting journey.

 Today I am the mom who is acutely aware that someday soon, very soon, my boys will be young men, and some tomorrow not so far in the future I’ll be the mom wondering where all our time went.